AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

-# Why I Do Not Let The AIs To Fully Code DataPredict™
+# [High Value Project Tutorials](HighValueProjectTutorials.md) - Why I Do Not Let The AIs To Fully Code DataPredict™

 ## Introduction